Intersectional

 Category: Poetry

-Content Warnings: racism, police violence/brutality, sexual violence, homophobia, transphobia, character death, reliion, suicide
+Content Warnings: Racism, police violence/brutality, sexual violence, homophobia, transphobia, character death, religion, suicide